crazeddd/scoutingapp/README.md

 # 2583 Scouting App

 ### What does it do?
 This is a simple FRC scouting app, it's served as a <a target="_blank" href="https://www.google.com/search?q=pwa">PWA</a> so you can use it during comps with little or no connection.
-All data is uploaded directly and foramatted in Google sheets (nice right?) and is locally stored until then.
+All data is uploaded directly and formatted in Google sheets and is locally stored until then.

 ### Todo: